Did you know that the Dutchies are ALWAYS on time? No? Well, get used to it.

 Why is it quirky?

-The unwritten rule of being able to late 10 minutes without any bad looks when you arrive is simply not a thing here (yes, we’re sorry Southern Europeans).
+The unwritten rule of being 10 minutes late without any bad looks when you arrive is simply not a thing here (yes, we’re sorry Southern Europeans).

-In fact, if you’re five minutes late to a doctor’s appointment there’s a good chance that they’ll just…cancel your appointment.
+If you’re five minutes late to a doctor’s appointment there’s a good chance that they’ll just… cancel your appointment.

 It’s a fact of life that in the Netherlands, you always need to be on time.
-The only legitimate excuse to be late is to have a flat tire.
+The only legitimate excuse to be late is to have a flat tyre.

 But, credit where credit is due: the Dutch approach to timeliness has nothing on the Germans.